 - It also led to him sleeping with a friend's elderly mother in another episode.

 - It was exploited by Joy and her Girl Posse when she was looking for a man to support her and her unborn child.
-They were Genre Savvy enough to know that very few men would willingly go with even an attractive pregnant woman on their own (most likely assuming that either a) she already has a partner who might beat him up out of jealousy and/or b) that she's "not the kind of girl you take home to Mom.")
+They knew that very few men would willingly go with even an attractive pregnant woman on their own (most likely assuming that either a) she already has a partner who might beat him up out of jealousy and/or b) that she's "not the kind of girl you take home to Mom.")
 So in order to get him to be a willing participant, Joy gets her friends to talk Earl into drinking "upside-down martinis."
 They then introduce Earl to Joy.
 The next morning, Earl has a hangover and Joy has a husband.

-- Discussed on QI, with Alan Davies asking what the latin term for "beer goggles" is.
+- Discussed on QI, with Alan Davies asking what the Latin term for "beer goggles" is.
 Stephen Fry was baffled by the expression and had to have it explained to him.

 Phill Jupitus: Stephen doesn't have Beer Goggles, he has Madeira Pince-nez!Stephen Fry: You're all rotters and I hate you!